Kalikkalam: Plot

 Mammootty plays a burglar who is known by different names (Shankar / Antony / Tony Louis / Gauthaman / Pappan / Vasudevan / Ramakrishnan) in different places.
 He is a kind person and uses the illegal money he has burgled to help the poor and orphans.

-In the beginning, he fakes himself as an Revenue Intelligence officer Sankar and raids a jewellery with the help of a newly posted police officer Shekhar, and takes the illegal gold along with him.
-Later, on knowing that he has been cheated, Shekhar sets out to put the Sankar behind the bars.
+In the beginning, he fakes himself as an Revenue Intelligence officer Shankar and raids a jewellery with the help of a newly posted honest Police circle inspector Shekharan, and takes the illegal gold along with him.
+Later, on knowing that he has been cheated, Shekharan sets out to put 'Shankar' behind the bars.
 He use various methods to trap him, but all go in vain.
 In between, we could see the good deeds that the burglar does with the stolen money.

 In the process, he (Pappan) befriends Jamal, who is a poor chap.
-Pappan helps Jamal financially too.
+'Pappan' helps Jamal financially too.

-After giving a hint to the police about his next target, Gauthaman loots the finance institution (Gopuram) owned by Devassy, where minister Velayil Chandy had deposited his illegal money.
-Though there was police protection for the institution, Gauthaman cleverly executes his plan and escapes with the money.
+After giving a hint to the police about his next target, 'Ramakrishnan' loots the finance institution (Gopuram) owned by Devassy, where minister Velayil Chandy had deposited his illegal money.
+Though there was police protection for the institution, 'Ramakrishnan' cleverly executes his plan and escapes with the money.

-Faking as Ramakrishnan, he busts out a drug group and sends over the drug to Shekhar's office.
+Faking as Gauthaman, he busts out a drug group and sends over the drug to Shekhar's office.
 However, he takes the money involved in that deal himself.